Henkjan1110/intro-programming-website/data/week6/1-objects-within-objects.md

 }
 ```

-We'll extend the class so that the amusement park keeps track of the people on the ride.
-In this version, the ride has, as an instance variable, a list of the people who have been allowed on the ride.
-The list is created in the constructor.
+Let's expand the `AmusementParkRide` class to include a feature that keeps track of the people who are on the ride.
+For this updated version, the ride will have an instance variable that represents a list of the people who have been allowed on the ride.
+This list will be created in the constructor.

 ```java
 public class AmusementParkRide {